florentpoujol/minicms-symfony/readme.md

 ### Users

-- [ ] 3 roles: admin, writer, commenter
+- [X] 3 roles: admin, writer, commenter
-- [ ] registering of new users via a public form or by admins
+- [X] registering of new users via a public form or by admins
+    - [ ] by admins
-- [ ] emails of new users must be validated via a link sent to their address
+- [X] emails of new users must be validated via a link sent to their address
 - [ ] registering can be turned off globally
-- [ ] Standard login via username and password
+- [X] Standard login via username and password
 - [ ] forgot password function that sends an email to the user allowing him to access the form to reset the password within 48h
-- [ ] commenters can only edit their profile
+- [X] commenters can only edit their profile
 - [ ] writers can see all existing users and edit their profile
 - [ ] admins can see/edit/delete all users
 - [ ] users can't delete themselves